-5.3 In the event of a patient falling outside of the selection criteria, but being recommended for middle ear implantation by the middle ear implant team, the team should apply to the local funding authority for financial support by means of an individual patient Case of Need, if necessary.

-5.4 Patient selection criteria should be reviewed regularly by the HEARRING Group, to inform national authorities regarding recommendations for future developments in this area.

-5.5 Acknowledgement of the receipt of the referral to the referring agent must be undertaken according to current targets and mechanisms set by the national Health authority and must comply with local agreements.
+- 5.3 In the event of a patient falling outside of the selection criteria, but being recommended for a bone conduction implantation by implant team, the team should apply to the local funding authority for financial support by means of an individual patient Case of Need, if necessary. - 5.4 Patient selection criteria should be reviewed regularly by the HEARRING Group, to inform national authorities regarding recommendations for future developments in this area. - 5.5 Acknowledgement of the receipt of the referral to the referring agent must be undertaken according to current targets and mechanisms set by the national Health authority and must comply with local agreements.